Quick student check

 The Oops: removed, moved, or actually stolen?

-Around Vismarkt and Grote Markt, it often happens that a bike is not instantly stolen but moved or removed by the municipality.
-If your bike was removed from the pink zone around Grote Markt, the municipality says you can collect it for free within 24 hours at Ossenmarkt.
-After that it goes to the depot in Vinkhuizen and collection costs EUR 25, card only.
+Around Vismarkt and Grote Markt, a bike is not always stolen; it may have been moved or removed by the municipality.
+If a bike in the red city-center area is not in a bay, rack, or storage facility, it can first go to Ossenmarkt, where collection is free within 24 hours.
+After that it goes to AFAC at Ulgersmaweg 51 and collection costs EUR 25, card only.

 Two official wake-up calls for students: the OM Boetebase currently shows EUR 430 for holding a phone while riding and EUR 75 for not having the required bike lights, both before admin costs.
 So check the official municipality page first, and then see whether your bike appears on verlorenofgevonden.nl after a few days before assuming pure theft.